neuralmagic/deepsparse/docs/llms/README.md

 ### **MPT-7B on Dolly-HHRLHF**

-We have also made a 50% sparse-quantized MPT-7B fine-tuned on the [Dolly-hhrlhf](https://huggingface.co/datasets/mosaicml/dolly_hhrlhf) dataset available on SparseZoo.
+We have also made a 50% sparse-quantized MPT-7B fine-tuned on [Dolly-hhrlhf](https://huggingface.co/datasets/mosaicml/dolly_hhrlhf) available on SparseZoo.
 We can run inference with the following:

 ```python
 from deepsparse import TextGeneration